Dazurashi/hundred-days-of-code/README.md

 ## Day 13
 ### Debugging
 The content I've been following didn't have a project for this day.
 Instead there was concepts of debugging introduced.

+## Day 14
+### Higher-Lower
+In this game/quiz the user tries to guess which of the two given famous people have bigger social media following.